 A consortium developing a new data-sharing framework to communicate disabled people’s travel requirements between supply-chain operators has secured funding from the UK’s Connected Places Catapult.

 Travability, led by ‘You.
 Smart.
 Thing.’
 (YST) and leading accessibility and inclusion advisors, Goss Consultancy Ltd, aims to bridge what the partners see as a communication gap that is critical to our social and economic wellbeing.
-Transport for Wales and Transport for West Midlands are both providing ‘testbed’ environments for the integrated door-to-door mobility service, with inclusivity at the heart of its design.
+Transport for Wales, Transport for Greater Manchester and Transport for West Midlands are each providing ‘testbed’ environments for the integrated door-to-door mobility service, with inclusivity at the heart of its design.

 The UK Government’s ‘Inclusive Transport Strategy’ identifies the need to increase access to and use of public transport by disabled people as a key priority.

 “There is little point in accessible buildings if the transport network that supplies them is inaccessible, and vice versa.”, explains YST’s CEO, Chris Thompson.
 “Highways England, regional authorities, Network Rail and in particular, train operators, do a huge amount to ensure access for all.
 Step-free stations, ramps where required, hearing loops, high-contrast signage and disability-aware staff are all part of the mix, though there is still an expectation that people should book a day in advance if they want assistance with a rail journey.”